-- Students will be able to EXPLAIN the causes of the Lincoln County War considering class interests, masculinity, and violence.
-Bloom Taxonomy's Cognitive Process: REMEMBER AND UNDERSTAND - Students will DISTINGUISH between primary and secondary sources, IDENTIFY and EVALUATE evidence and EMPATHIZE with people in their historical context.
-Bloom Taxonomy's Cognitive Process: ANALYZE, REMEMBER, EVALUATE, CREATE - Students will SUMMARIZE and APPRAISE different historical interpretations and evidence to COSTRUCT events related to the war.
-Bloom Taxonomy's Cognitive Process: UNDERSTAND, EVALUATE, APPLY - Students will IDENTIFY historical arguments in a variety of major texts and EXPLAIN how they were constructed, EVALUATING credibility, perspective, and relevance.
-Bloom Taxonomy's Cognitive Process: REMEMBER, UNDERSTAND, EVALUATE - Students will CREATE well-supported historical arguments and narratives that demonstrate an awareness of audience Bloom Taxonomy's Cognitive Process: CREATE, APPLY - Students will APPLY historical knowledge and historical thinking to infer what drives and motivates human behavior in both past and present.
-Bloom Taxonomy's Cognitive Process: APPLY, ANALYZE
+- Students will be able to explain the causes of the Lincoln County War considering class interests, masculinity, and violence. - Students will distinguish between primary and secondary sources, identify and evaluate evidence and empathize with people in their historical context. - Students will summarize and appraise different historical interpretations and evidence to construct events related to the war. - Students will identify historical arguments in a variety of major texts and explain how they were constructed, evaluating credibility, perspective, and relevance. - Students will create well-supported historical arguments and narratives that demonstrate an awareness of audience - Students will apply historical knowledge and historical thinking to infer what drives and motivates human behavior in both past and present.